lambegraham/lambegraham/README.md

 ## Hello, I'm Graham 👋

-I'm currently a Software Developer at Fidelity Investments!
-I aim to create applications that solve problems for companies and people around the globe.
+I’m a Software Developer at Fidelity Investments with a passion for coding.
+I enjoy working with a variety of programming languages and tools to create efficient, scalable solutions.
+Whether I’m building something from scratch or improving an existing system, I’m always looking for ways to learn and grow.
+If you're interested in tech, development, or just want to chat about a project, feel free to reach out via email!

 <h2 align="center"> Languages </h2>
 <p align="center">